What is Osteopathy?

 Your osteopath will assess the whole body, with movements and tests to accurately diagnose and find the root cause of your pain or dysfunction.
-Every person is unique so your osteopath will provide an individually tailored treatment plan.
-The holistic approach of osteopathy is well recognised and accepted worlwide.
+Every person is unique, so your osteopath will provide an individually tailored treatment plan.
+The holistic approach of osteopathy is well recognised and accepted here in New Zealand, ACC and worlwide.

 The main philosophies of osteopathy is based on the belief that the body works as unit (not individual systems), where stucture can affect function and that the body has a built-in self-regulatory system that can often heal itself.
 However, sometimes this can get affected, where your osteopath will make a few changes to the body to get you back on track.
 Osteopaths treat more than just neck pain, back pain and headaches.